MulberryBeacon/anarky/README.md

 ## Instructions

-Each of the programs provides the same set of options:
+The `wav2flac` and `wav2mp3` programs provide the same set of options:

-    -f, --file
-        set of individual files to convert
-    -p, --playlist
-        create a playlist file
-    -v, --version
-        output version information and exit
-    -h, --help
-        display this help and exit
-    -d, --dir
+    optional arguments:
+      -h, --help            show this help message and exit -v, --version         show program's version number and exit -c IMG, --cover IMG   add an image file with a cover -t TAGS, --tags TAGS  add ID3 tags with the main information -p, --playlist        create a playlist file

+    options:
-        directory with a set of files to convert
+      -f FILE [FILE ...], --files FILE [FILE ...] set of files to convert
-    -e, --dest
-        directory in which the generated files will be saved -c, --cover
+      -d DEST, --dest DEST  directory in which the generated files will be saved
-        add an image file with a cover
-    -t, --tags
-        add ID3 tags with the main information

-For `flac2wav`, the last two options will be used to extract information from files instead of adding it:

-    -c, --cover
+The `flac2wav` program provides a marginally smaller set of options, since that creating a playlist file isn't necessary during a decoding operation.
+Also, the "-c" and "-t" options don't require a value because any cover art and ID3 tags should be retrieved from audio files instead of added to them:

+    optional arguments:
-        extract an image file with a cover
+      -h, --help            show this help message and exit -v, --version         show program's version number and exit -c, --cover           extract an image file with a cover -t, --tags            extract ID3 tags with the main information

-    -t, --tags
-        extrac ID3 tags with the main information
+    options:
+      -f FILE [FILE ...], --files FILE [FILE ...] set of files to convert
+      -d DEST, --dest DEST  directory in which the generated files will be saved

+The `flac2mp3` program is under review and it's currently *not working*.

 The current syntax requires that both the location of the input and output files be defined explicitly:

-    [program] [OPTION] [-fd] [input-files] [-e] [destination]
+    PROGRAM [-h] [-v] -f FILE [FILE ...] -d DEST [-c] [-t]

 ## Examples

 A specific WAV file is selected and the resulting FLAC file will be stored in the given folder.

-    wav2flac -f lovely_song.wav -e ~/new_songs/
+    wav2flac -f lovely_song.wav -d ~/new_songs/

-A folder with a set of WAV files is selected and the resulting MP3 files will be stored in the given folder.
+A specific FLAC file is selected and the resulting WAV file will be stored in the given folder, along with the extracted cover art and ID3 tags files.

-    wav2mp3 -d ~/songs/ -e ~/new_songs/
+    wav2flac -f lovely_song.wav -d ~/new_songs/ -c -t

 ## Versions